 Upon written request from the owner, a permit of occupancy shall also be issued covering any lawful use of a building or premises existing on the effective date of this Ordinance, including nonconforming buildings and uses.

-19.16.080 - Zoning Text and Map Amendments.
+19.16.080 - Zoning Text, Land Use Regulation and Map Amendments.

 Initiation.
-A zoning text or map amendment may be initiated the Council, the Planning Commission, the Director, a property owner(s) in the Town of Brighton, or a person authorized in writing by the property owner(s).
+A zoning text, land use regulation, or map amendment may be initiated the Council, the Planning Commission, the Director, a property owner(s) in the Town of Brighton, or a person authorized in writing by the property owner(s).

 Authority.
-The Council shall take formal action on requests for zoning text or map amendments after receiving a recommendation from the Planning Commission.
+The Council shall take formal action on requests for zoning text, land use regulation, or map amendments after receiving a recommendation from the Planning Commission.

 Procedure.